rio-nos/automated_billing/README.md

 The idea was that I could have this python script log-in into each of the bill's websites, retrieve the balance, calculate each individual's share of the bill, then apply this amount to each individual's stored credit card and pay the bills.

-Libraries used: Selenium
+Libraries used: Selenium.
-Driver used: Chrome
+Driver used: Chrome.